Curtain Fig Tree: History

-Giant strangler figs such as the Curtain Fig Tree were considered to be wonders (or even freaks) of nature.
-Strangler figs are a parasitic species of tree that develop when the seed of a fig germinates on the top of another tree and then tries to plant its roots in the ground.
+Giant strangler figs such as the Curtain Fig Tree were considered to be wonders of nature.
+Strangler figs are epiphytes that develop when the seed of a fig germinates in the canopy of another tree and then sends roots to the ground.
 Once the root system is established, the fig grows vigorously, finally killing the host tree and then growing independently.
-The unusual formation of the Curtain Fig Tree was created when its vertical roots strangled the host causing it to fall into a neighbouring tree on a 45 degree angle.
+The unusual formation of the Curtain Fig Tree was created when its vertical roots strangled the host causing it to fall into a neighbouring tree on a 45-degree angle.
 The extensive aerial roots of the strangler fig then dropped from the oblique angle of the fallen tree 15 m to the forest floor, forming a "curtain".
 North Queensland strangler figs were portrayed photographically in The Queenslander from as early as 1896 and on postcards soon after 1900.

 Descriptions of unusual tropical vegetation such as the giant strangler figs began to appear in tourist guides from the 1920s.
 The Curtain Fig Tree was well known as a tourist attraction by the 1920s when Whitecars, a local hire-car service, commenced day tours of the southern Tableland c.
 1926, stopping to view the giant tree.
 Prior to this the only comfortable travel available to visitors to the southern Tableland was by train via the Kuranda Railway.
 Whitecars was established c.
 1922 by Les Battle and Norm Graham, who developed a timetabled taxi service between Malanda, Yungaburra and Atherton, and between Malanda and Millaa Millaa, with three cars.
 They took advantage of the 1926 opening of the Gillies Highway, linking the southern Tableland with Cairns, to take Ned Williams into partnership as The Cairns Tableland Motor Service Ltd (known locally as Whitecars), to capitalise on the expected influx of tourists.
 In 1927 the company won the tender to transport passengers between Cairns and the southern Tableland via the Gillies Highway, and to operate day tours on the Tableland out of Yungaburra.
 In 1934 Whitecars introduced its first bus, capable of carrying 17 passengers.
 The development of Whitecars was integral to the development of tourism on the Tablelands and led to the increased popularity of attractions such as the Curtain Fig Tree.